davidforrest/SJC_Music/resources/FR_Music_At_Home_7.md

 **2. Note Reading**

 Keep building your speed at [reading notes](https://davidforrest.github.io/FR_Music/resources/SR_notes.pdf).

+Here's an [Online Metronome](https://metronom.us/en/).
+Set it to 60 BPM (Beats Per Minute), and set the Time Signature at the top of the page to 4/4.
+Let's make it our collective goal for next class to read one note every four ticks, right on the beat.
+Feel free to go faster if you can.

-I’d recommend reading through at least one line of the sheet every day.
-You’ll be surprised how quickly your speed increases if you do this regularly, even just for a little bit.
+I recommend reading at least one line of the sheet *every day* this week.
+You’ll be surprised how quickly you improve when you practice regularly, even just for a little bit.

 **3. Tonescapes**

 [Here are recordings](https://davidforrest.github.io/FR_Music/resources/light_heavy_3rd_6th.html) that add “light” and “heavy” names to the 3rd and 6th for each of our three modes.
 There's also a recording that plays both kinds of 3rd and 6th together with the Dorian (neutral) mode.

 Try using the “Choose Randomly” button and get to know the qualities of the 3rd and 6th in each mode.
 Then, see if you can tell the different kinds of 3rds and 6ths apart when they’re all played together in the same mode.

 A tip: the light third and heavy sixth will sound like they don’t fit with the Dorian tonescape, and this will help you tell them apart at first.

 Let me know if you have any questions, and enjoy your week!